Modules whose finiteness dimensions coincide with their cohomological dimensions: Introduction

 The notion of relative system of parameters enhanced the theory of relative Cohen-Macaulay modules.
-For instance, when $\fa$ is contained in the Jacobson radical of $R$ and $\ara \left(\fa,M\right)=\cd \left(\fa,M\right)$, it is shown that $M$ is $\fa$-relative Cohen-Macaulay if and only if every $\fa$-Rs.o.p of $M$ is an $M$-regular sequence if and only if there exists an $\fa$-Rs.o.p of $M$ which is an $M$-regular sequence; see \cite[Theorem 3.3]{DGTZ}.
+For instance, when $\fa$ is contained in the Jacobson radical of $R$ and $\ara \left(\fa,M\right)=\cd \left(\fa,M\right)$, it is shown that $M$ is $\fa$-relative Cohen-Macaulay if and only if every $\fa$-s.o.p of $M$ is an $M$-regular sequence if and only if there exists an $\fa$-s.o.p of $M$ which is an $M$-regular sequence; see \cite[Theorem 3.3]{DGTZ}.

 There are several extensions of the notion of Cohen-Macaulay modules.
-One of them is the notion of generalized Cohen-Macaulay modules which is very well studied; see e.g. \cite{T2}.
-Quasi Buchsbaum, Buchsbaum and surjective Buchsbaum modules are special types of generalized Cohen-Macaulay modules that have been studied extensively in late 80's; see e.g. \cite{SV}.
-Among many characterizations of these types of generalized Cohen-Macaulay modules, there are some well-known one, using system of parameters.
-This provides hope for having a relative theory of these types of modules.
-This is what we are going to do in this paper.
-The notions of filter regular sequences, weak sequences and $d$-sequences play an important role in commutative algebra.
-Indeed, we impose some suitable properties of those sequences on relative system of parameters to develop a theory for modules which are introduced below.
+Perhaps, the best known, and geometrically most important, is that of generalized Cohen-Macaulay modules which is well studied in \cite{T2}.
+Surjective Buchsbaum, Buchsbaum and quasi Buchsbaum modules are special types of generalized Cohen-Macaulay modules that have been studied extensively in late 80's; see e.g. \cite{StV}.
+The notions of $\fa$-filter regular sequences, $\fa$-weak sequences and $d$-sequences play an important role in commutative algebra.
+When $(R,\fm)$ is local, Buchsbaum, quasi Buchsbaum or generalized Cohen-Macaulay $R$-modules can be characterized by the property that every (some of) their systems of parameters being a $\fm$-weak sequence or $\fm$-filter regular sequence on them.
+We intend to characterize the $R$-modules $M$ that every (some of) $\fa$-s.o.p of $M$ is a $\fa$-weak sequence or $\fa$-filter regular sequence on $M$.
+This leads to a theory of $\fa$-relative Buchsbaum, $\fa$-relative quasi Buchsbaum and $\fa$-relative generalized Cohen-Macaulay modules; see Definitions \ref{3.11} and \ref{4.11}.